My must-use mix for fajita night!

-For almost a decade I have known firsthand that making your own taco seasoning at home is the WAY to give your Mexican dishes a ton of flavor.
+For almost a decade I have known firsthand that making your own spice blends at home is the WAY to give your Mexican dishes a ton of flavor.
+But it wasn’t until recently that I discovered the small but very important differences between fajita seasoning and taco seasonoing.

-You see, taco seasoning is typically more cumin forward, while fajita seasoning is heavier on the chili powder, giving them that delicious smoky flavor.
+You see, taco seasoning is typically more cumin forward, while fajita seasoning is heavier on the chili powder, giving it that delicious smoky flavor.
+These minor ingredient differences may not seem like much, but when you taste it in your fajitas, you’ll understand why it matters.

 Mix up a big batch of this simple spice mix and keep it on hand the next time you want to give your Steak Fajitas, Sheet Pan Chicken Fajitas, or Fajita Veggies a special kick of flavor!